schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 ```

-On their website, the Open Source Initiative lists more than 100 different software licenses {cite}`opensource`.
+On their website, the Open Source Initiative lists more than 100 different software licenses {cite}`OpenSourceInitiative`.
 The following section discusses some of the most significant licenses.

 The *GNU General Public License (GPL)* is the most popular open-source license.